IntelSoftware/SYCL_101/03_Modern/13_nested_namespaces.rst

          // declarations
    }

-It is really useful when you want to declare functions, variables etc. just in the deepest namespace.
-It also allows you to easy track the namespace in which yore writing your declarations.
+It is useful when you want to declare functions and variables in the deepest namespace.
+It also allows you to easily track the namespace in which you're writing your declarations.

-Similarly as with single namespace, to call the function or variable declared within the nested namespace you need to write all levels of the namespaces, like below:
+Similarly, as with a single namespace, to call the function or variable declared within the nested namespace, you need to write all levels of the namespaces, like below:

 .. code-block:: cpp

    A::B::C::function_name(/*..*/);
    A::B::C::variable_name;

-Now, let's see it on the real example:
+Now, let's see it in the real example:

 .. code-block:: cpp